Iraqi battle for Mosul prompts fears of more sectarian violence

 Mosul operation: Iraqi-led forces push toward key city

+People flee the fighting between Iraqi forces and ISIS militants in the Mosul area on Tuesday, November 15.

+An injured baby receives treatment at a field hospital in eastern Mosul on November 15.

-Civilians fleeing the war zone wait for their documents to be reviewed at a checkpoint near Bartella, Iraq, on Monday, November 14.
+Civilians fleeing the war zone wait for their documents to be reviewed at a checkpoint near Bartella on Monday, November 14.

 Mosul operation: Iraqi-led forces push toward key city